chaitaliautade15/project2/README.md

 # New Project

-This project for creating for local system.
+This project was created from local syatem.
+Created by Chaitali Autade.